anmol919/HANGMAN-GAME/README.md

-Hello this is the hangman game which was made by me and my friends.
+Hello this is a hangman game which was made by me and my friends.

 # Instructions
 1.There are total 6 number of guesses to guess the word before the man hangs.